sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 == Changelog =
+V1.2.1
+* Updated Italian translation and Spanish translation for Chile and Mexico
+* BugFix: Fixed issue with showing events on the booking forms and the back-end
+* BugFix: Fixed issue with double booking when the appointment is canceled and rescheduled
+* BugFix: Fix full path disclosure vulnerability issue
+* Other small bug fixes and stability improvements

 V1.2
 * Feature: Square Integration - Simplify your transaction management with our Square integration, offering a reliable and efficient payment method for your services and events
 * Updated Turkish translation